tanzealist/GovFoodSafety-Insight-Engine/README.md

 - SQL Server and MySQL for database management.
 - Talend for ETL processes.
 - Power BI and Tableau for data visualization.
-- ER/Studio or Navicat for data modeling.
+- ER/Studio for data modeling.

 ## Project Structure
 - `Data/`: Contains raw data files and data sources.